Protocol Revision: 2025-03-26

 Resources in MCP are designed to be application-driven, with host applications determining how to incorporate context based on their needs.
+For example, applications could:- Expose resources through UI elements for explicit selection, in a tree or list view

-Servers that support resources MUST declare the resources
+Servers that support resources MUST declare theresources

 capability: